Elmahrosa/Teos-Bankchain-Mobile/SECURITY.md

 Access is limited to financial institutions operating under direct agreement with TEOS Egypt.
 Redistribution or public disclosure is prohibited.

----

 ## Supported Versions
 Security updates are applied to the **current production branch** only.
 Older branches or forks are not supported.

+---

+# SECURITY.md

+## Security Policy
+- **Report privately:** Use GitHub Security Advisories or email security@teosegypt.com.
+- **No public issues:** Do not disclose vulnerabilities in public issues or PRs.
+- **Timeline:** We acknowledge within 72 hours and provide a fix/mitigation plan.
+- **Scope:** Backend (FastAPI), Mobile (Expo/React Native), CI/CD.

 ---

 ## Reporting a Vulnerability
 If you discover a security issue:

 1. **Do not open a public issue.**
 2. **Do not disclose details in commits, pull requests, or external channels.**
 3. Report privately to TEOS Egypt maintainers via the designated bank contact channel.

 ### Required Information
 - Detailed description of the vulnerability